 Students must know visa their requirements.
 More information about passports and visas can be found at the U.S. State Department web site or you can visit the Office of International Programs to inquire about VISA questions.

 Students will travel from campus as a group to and from the point of departure.
-Julie Rhoads, Assistant Director will accompany the group.
 Jan Masland, Director of Student Health & Wellness will meet students in Honduras.

 Students will be met at the airport by a CARE staff member, Kristi Philips who will transport them to their lodging at Hotel Palmeras, Pespire Choluteca.